2K Crafts

 • Regular hole punch

-• Ribbon, plain cardstock
+• Ribbon, plain black cardstock

-Last week, I used a popcorn box as a template to make these ghost luminaries, and today I’m using my box again, but I want to make a shorter box.
-You can use any type of box you have, such as a square box or a takeout box, that you can carefully open up to lay flat.
 So first, I traced the bottom 2/3 of the box (including the bottom flaps) onto one of my clear papers using a washable pen.
 I plan to make my popcorn box about 1/2 inch past the “Popcorn” label.
 At this point, do not trace the top (plus, the top of your popcorn box might be off the paper).
 I did not cut the box as I want to make more of my ghosts using the full-sized box!
-So the next steps will show you how I reduced the size.
+So the next steps will show you ways to make a reduced size.

 I marked a 1/2 inch from the top of the Popcorn label on one side of my popcorn box.
 Then on the other side, i.e. where they will match up when I adhere the box together, I made another mark, even with the first one.